 This cake can be frozen, though once thawed, would have to be eaten up fairly quickly to avoid an overly moist cake.

-- 1/4 cup butter at room temperature, salted or unsalted (if salted omit added salt below)
+- 1/4 cup (57 g) butter, at room temperature, salted or unsalted (if salted omit added salt below)

 - Prepare the topping mixture by stirring together the topping ingredients.
 Set aside.